Victoria / New South Wales / Queensland

 What Can You Do to Prevent Electrical Accidents on the job site?

-electricians in melbourne
+Electricians in melbourne

 The number of fatal electrical incidents in Australia has continued to decline, from an average of 1.87 deaths per million people in 2000 to 0.43 deaths per million people in 2018-19.
 However, this data does not mean that contractors should become complacent in the face of electrical risks while they are on the job.